 Billie Holiday, Strange Fruit

 Perhaps the greatest of all protest songs, sung by possibly the greatest of jazz singers.
 Strange Fruit was written for Billie Holiday, and few songs were better matched with a voice.
 Her vocal range may have been limited, but, boy, could you feel Holiday’s pain and sorrow.
-It took great courage for Holiday to sing Strange Fruit in the 1940s, an era in which racism was savage and visceral, and in which those who protested about lynching were themselves likely to be linked.
+It took great courage for Holiday to sing Strange Fruit in the 1940s, an era in which racism was savage and visceral, and in which those who protested about lynching were themselves likely to be lynched.
 Seventy years on, it remains a brutal, harrowing work.

 JB Lenoir, Alabama Blues